Peacock Theatre

 The Peacock Theatre (previously the Royalty Theatre) is a West End theatre in the City of Westminster, located in Portugal Street, near Aldwych.
 The 999-seat house is owned by, and comprises part of the London School of Economics and Political Science campus, who use the theatre for lectures, public talks, conferences, political speeches and open days.

 The university has a long lease with London's principal centre for contemporary dance, Sadler's Wells, with whom it has negotiated a deal to bring in dance companies under the banner 'Sadler's Wells in the West End'.
 The venue often plays host to dance performances, conferences, ballet, pop concerts and award ceremonies.
 The stage is approximately 36 ft by 33 ft.

 History

 Former theatres

 A theatre has stood on the site since the 17th century.
-Known as Gibbon's Tennis Court, or the Vere Street Theatre.
+Known as Gibbon's Tennis Court, as it was built on a tennis-court site, and opened by Sir William D'Avenant.
+It was also known as the Vere Street Theatre.

 Mrs Hughes became the first (identified) woman to tread the boards of a London theatre, on 8 December 1660, in a performance of Othello.
 The company left the theatre in 1663 and there is no record of further plays at the theatre.

-The building was finally destroyed by fire in 1809.
+The building was used as a drama school, from 1663-1671.
+It was used as a Nonconformist meeting house from 1675-82.
+Before being destroyed by fire in 1809 it had been a carpenter's shop, a slaughterhouse and a tripe-boiling house.